Harlingen, Texas Therapists

 The city of Harlingen, Texas is located in Cameron County and is known for having an extremely low cost of living.
 With a population of 65,467 people in an area of about 40 square miles, Harlingen is the fourth largest city in the Rio Grande Valley.

-Home to the Rio Grande Valley Birding Festival, Harlingen is known for being a great bird watching location.
+Home to the Rio Grande Valley Birding Festival, Harlingen is known for being a great bird-watching location.
 The entire Rio Grande Valley is known for having over 500 species of birds that visitors enjoy seeing.
-There are also many other recreational activities residents enjoy in Harlingen including many beautiful parks and trails, several public golf courses, opportunities for fishing and hunting, plenty of shopping, and easy access to South Padre beach.
+There are also many other recreational activities residents enjoy in Harlingen including many beautiful parks and trails, several public golf courses, opportunities for fishing and hunting, plenty of shopping, and easy access to South Padre Beach.

-In spite of such natural beauty and activities to enjoy, there are many challenges the community of Harlingen faces including:
+Despite such natural beauty and activities to enjoy, there are many challenges the community of Harlingen faces including:

 The Challenge of Finding a Suitable Therapist in Harlingen, Texas